oracle/graal/docs/reference-manual/native-image/BuildOutput.md

 The total size of all `byte[]` objects used for graph encodings.
 These encodings are a result of [runtime compiled methods](#glossary-runtime-methods).
 Therefore, reducing the number of such methods also reduces the size of corresponding graph encodings.

+##### <a name="glossary-heap-alignment"></a>Heap Alignment
+Additional space reserved to align the heap for the [selected garbage collector](#glossary-gc).
+The heap alignment may also contain GC-specific data structures.
+Its size can therefore only be influenced by switching to a different garbage collector.

 #### <a name="glossary-debug-info"></a>Debug Info
 The total size of generated debug information (if enabled).